 Have you ever wondered what’s on a psychologist’s “don’t do” list for a session with a patient?
-Go to Season 2, episode 8, “It’s Back”, and re-watch Hannah’s (Lena Dunham) consultation with Dr. Rice (Bob Balaban).
+Go to Girls, Season 2, Episode 8, “It’s Back”, and re-watch Hannah’s (Lena Dunham) consultation with Dr. Rice (Bob Balaban).
 I know this is a comedy.
-But, there’s absolutely nothing funny about Hannah’s recurrence of OCD symptoms, her counting 8’s, and the torment she’s trying to fight off.
+But, in this post on Girls OCD #2 Dr. Rice’s Failure I will show there’s absolutely nothing funny.
+Not about Hannah’s recurrence of OCD symptoms, her counting 8’s, and the torment she’s trying to fight off.
 As a psychologist who takes very seriously the close listening and sensitive responses my work requires, I found Dr. Rice’s behavior cringe-worthy.
 Here’s what went wrong:

 1. Don’t Be Detached And Cold

 An anxious Hannah sits across from Dr. Rice.
 She’s suffering, so there’s a good chance to reach her with a compassionate approach.
 But, Dr. Rice is detached, ready to take notes, and appears disinterested in what’s going on inside Hannah.

 Detached and cold isn’t what anyone needs in a first session (or any session) with a therapist.
 It’s scary enough to be talking to a stranger.
 It’s up to the therapist to create a welcoming, open, and empathic place to talk.
 It helps too when a therapist eases the way by seeing and speaking to a patient’s understandable discomforts.

 Dr. Rice doesn’t see Hannah’s uneasiness (or Hannah) at all.
 Because of this, he makes a number of unhelpful blunders.

 Dr. Rice makes his first blunder after Hannah gives him a history of her OCD symptoms.
 Particularly that she forced herself in High School to see things, like sexual and murderous thoughts, in loops of 8.